Mohamed-Ibrahim-ASU/BreadboardSim/README.md

   ※ Leaded components can also be placed diagonally.
 ### Updated Capacitors
  ※  Capacitors now have leads and as such also can be placed between any two nodes, not just two adjacent nodes.
+ ※  Capacitors now have an Initial Voltage Property to allow for the functioning of circuits like astable multivibrators.
+ ※  Setting the initial voltage to 0 will let the simulator skip the "transient" stage and apply the proper DC voltage on the capacitor automatically.
+ ※  If you want to start the simulation with 0V, set the capacitor voltage to 1pV.

 ### Hover Tooltips
  ※  Hover over any component on the breadboard during simulation to see the current/voltage as well as a summarized tooltip for ICs and other multi-pin components.